Swift fox

 The swift fox lives primarily in short-grass prairies and deserts.
 It became nearly extinct in the 1930s as a result of predator control programs, but was successfully reintroduced later.
 Currently, the conservation status of the species is considered by the IUCN as Least Concern owing to stable populations elsewhere.

 Like most canids, the swift fox is an omnivore, and its diet includes grasses and fruits as well as small mammals, carrion, and insects.
 In the wild, its lifespan is 3 to 6 years, and it breeds once annually, from late December to March, depending on the geographic region.
 Pups are born anywhere from March to mid-May, and are weaned at six to seven weeks old.

 Description

 The swift fox has a dark, grayish, tan coloration that extends to a yellowish tan color across its sides and legs.
 The throat, chest, and belly range from pale yellow to white in color.
 Its tail is black-tipped, and it has black patches on its muzzle.
-Its ears are noticeably large.
+Its ears are noticeably large, like those of the kit fox, although slightly farther apart than on the head of the latter.
 It is about 12 inches (30 cm) in height, and 31 inches (79 cm) long, measuring from the head to the tip of the tail, or about the size of a domestic cat.
 Its weight ranges from around five to seven pounds.
 Males and females are similar in appearance, although males are slightly larger.